ashleylamont/smashclub-seeding/README.md

 Automatically seed Super Smash Bros Ultimate tournaments based on historical player performance.

+This tool was created to assist with event planning for Atlassian's [Smash Club](https://hello.atlassian.net/wiki/spaces/smash/overview).

+It was also largely vibe-coded with Rovo Dev CLI, so there may be some quirks.

 ## Features

 - **Weighted Scoring**: Recent tournaments weighted higher (exponential decay 0.8)